List of GetBackers characters: Maria Noches

-Maria Noches (マリーア・ノーチェス, Marīa Nōchesu) is the Witch Queen's (Ban Midou's grandmother) best disciple and studied under her at the same time as Lucifer.
-Maria is an expert when it comes to magic and the occult and runs a fortune-telling shop in Shinjuku's Fortune Teller Alley.
+Maria Noches (マリーア・ノーチェス, Marīa Nōchesu) is the Witch Queen's (Ban Midou's grandmother) best disciple and studies under her at the same time as Lucifer.
+Maria is an expert when it comes to magic and the occult, and runs a fortune-telling shop in Shinjuku's Fortune Teller Alley.
 Outwardly, she resembles an attractive, busty lady in her late 20s, but she's really 99 years old and uses magic to appear younger.
-The Witch Queen entrusted a young Ban to her after his mother rejected him and she has a soft spot for children in general.
-Maria took him back to Japan with her and took care of him for an unspecified amount of time before Ban ran away from her.
-She likens Ban to the son she never had and although Ban was rude to her, he still has respect for his former guardian and cares about her.
+The Witch Queen entrusts a young Ban to her after his mother rejected him and, has a soft spot for children in general.
+Maria takes him back to Japan with her and takes care of him for an unspecified amount of time before Ban runs away from her.
+She likens Ban to the son she never has, and although Ban is rude to her, he still has respect for his former guardian and cares about her.
 She first appears in the Divine Design arc when Ban approaches her for help fighting Lucifer.
 She is cheerful most of the time and at times, can act like a childish young lady, and as such, she's quite fond of Ginji Amano, especially when he turns into his chibi form.
 This clashes with her dark sense of humor and general love for dark and disturbing things, such as the sound of screaming mandrakes.
-As one of the most powerful members of the witches, she was feared and known by many.
-Her moniker, the Death Knell, demonstrated her power as the "right arm" of the Witch Queen, nemesis of the shamans, though she never gets to display this power in the present.
+As one of the most powerful members of the witches, she is feared and known by many.
+Her moniker, the Death Knell, demonstrates her power as the "right arm" of the Witch Queen, nemesis of the shamans, though she never gets to display this power in the present.
 According to Lucifer, she dances the flamenco passionately.
-The ending of Divine Design hinted at a mutual attraction between her and Lucifer, though this is never followed up on due to his death in the next chapter.
+The ending of Divine Design hints at a mutual attraction between her and Lucifer, though this is never followed up on due to his death in the next chapter.

 Her voice actress is Michiko Neya on the drama CD.